Final List

 ג׳ תמוז, תשס״ו

 A couple of weeks ago when I bought my plane ticket back to the U.S., I sent an email to a bunch of friends letting them know the date of my departure/return (depending on their geographical perspective).
 In this email I expressed apprehension at all the things I'll miss here in Israel, which I can't even begin to count.
 As an attempt to counteract that feeling, I started a list of things that I'm looking forward to having back in the U.S., and I invited people to suggest additions to that list.
 Since I'm leaving town tomorrow morning, the "looking forward" list more or less has to be final now.
 So, here 'tis.
-The first four items were mine originally; the rest were suggested by friends, or inspired by their responses or by recent experiences:
+The first four items were mine originally; the rest were suggested by friends, or inspired by their responses or by recent experiences:1) carpet

 2) a dryer